mudasobwa/mudasobwa.github.io/_posts/2019-08-28-beware-of-tests-et-fiducia-ferentes.md

 Guess, how many many tests existed in the original TeX implementation.

 Don’t get me wrong; I am not advocating back to live in the cave.
-Sometimes tests are of a great help.
+Sometimes tests bring joy to our lives.
 But my concern is tests in general bring more harm than value to the modern development.

 Yes, I said that, throw your stones at me.

-In a nutshell, tests bring the excessive confidence whereas they usually proof things that are easy to reason about without any tests and hide issues, glitches, and pitfalls because “c’mon it’s all tested.”
+In a nutshell, tests bring the excessive confidence whereas they usually prove things that are easy to reason about without any tests.
+Meanwhile tests hide issues, glitches, and pitfalls because “c’mon it’s all tested.”
 Yes, I know about _mutation_ and/or _property_ testing.
 They are great.
 Occasionally.
-In the vast majority of cases they are an extreme overkill, bringing a complexity in both maintainance and support to where it should not belong at all.
+In the vast majority of cases they are an extreme overkill, bringing a complexity into both maintainance and support.
+To areas, where it should not belong to at all.

 102% coverage means both Dev and QA teams involved are very diligent and assiduous.
 And nothing more.